daveabrock/daveabrock.github.io/_posts/2020-09-10-blazor-css-isolation.markdown

 excerpt: We talk about scoping your CSS to your Blazor components—all without a stylesheet reference.
 ---

-With the [.NET 5 Preview 8 release a few weeks back](https://devblogs.microsoft.com/dotnet/announcing-net-5-0-preview-8/), things are basically "feature complete," except for the inevitable bug fixes.
-With the latest preview, we're seeing a [ton of great Blazor features](https://devblogs.microsoft.com/aspnet/asp-net-core-updates-in-net-5-preview-8/).
-I was excited to see CSS isolation—also known as scoped CSS.
+I'm excited to see Blazor now supporting CSS isolation—also known as scoped CSS.

-This post will discuss how to use CSS isolation with the latest preview bits, a feature adored by those in the Angular and Vue space, and for good reason—once you have it, you'll soon wonder how you ever went without it.
-Also, the official [docs for CSS isolation aren't available until the RC1 release](https://github.com/dotnet/AspNetCore.Docs/issues/19360), so hopefully this post will lend a hand until then.
+This post discusses how to use CSS isolation with the latest preview bits, a feature adored by those in the Angular and Vue space, and for good reason—once you have it, you'll soon wonder how you ever went without it.

-**Heads up!** While .NET 5 is "feature complete", we are still working with preview bits so some of this content might change.
-As always, I will do my best to update it as things evolve—but if not, here's your warning. 🤞
-{: .notice--danger}

 This post covers the following topics.